biocatiit/website/content/pages/about_beamline.rst

 a problem for the systems we are studying).
 The beamline mirror is used for harmonic rejection and vertical focusing but it easily can be withdrawn from the beam path when desired.
-In between the monochromators and the mirror is a diamond beam position monitor (Dectris Rigi).
+In between the monochromators and the mirror is a diamond beam position monitor (Dectris Rigi) and a set of scatterless monochromatic slits that can be used as beam defining slits.

 The current vertical focusing mirror is a dynamically bent flat mirror.
 Typical vertical beam profiles when focused for 1.5-3.5 m SAXS camera configurations are less than 30 µm FWHM.
-Downstream of the mirror are horizontal and vertical beam-defining slits for the monochromatic beam.
-These can be set to pass the entire beam or define a beam as small as 25 µm x 25 µm.
 A monochromatic photon shutter allows the monochromator optics to stay warm while allowing the user to enter the experimental enclosure.

 .. image:: {static}/images/beamlineoptics.jpg